deriv-com/deriv-static-content/doc/file-structure.md

 - [**legacy/offers**](https://github.com/binary-com/deriv-static-content/tree/master/public/legacy/offers): Contains some old files from [offers.binary.com](https://offers.binary.com)

 ## Notes
-⚠️  before uploading email images, make sure width is less than 600px, also size reduced by [tinypng](https://tinypng.com) or other tools.
+⚠️  Before uploading email images, make sure width is less than 600px, also size reduced by [tinypng](https://tinypng.com) or other tools.

-⚠️  There are other folders not listed here, if the new file not match with mentioned path, pls explore other folders.
+⚠️  There are other folders not listed here, if the new file not match with mentioned path, please explore other folders.